Start creating with Alai

 Cons:

-• No PowerPoint import/export, can import PDFs but can't export back to PPTX, which limits use in PowerPoint-centric organizations
+• No PowerPoint import, can import PDFs but can't export back to PPTX, which limits use in PowerPoint-centric organizations

 • Every element needs manual placement and resizing.
 No pre-built components like timelines or comparison tables requiring you to design each slide from scratch